Chapter 3: Open Data in Neuroscience

 Data Storage and Organisation

 Storing your data correctly is important to prevent data loss, which happens more often than we would like.
-To avoid data loss, it’s recommended to pick a suitable storage system and back up your data frequently.
+To avoid data loss, it’s recommended to pick a suitable storage system and back up your data frequently (if not already done automatically by the storage facility).
 Your institution will usually provide information on how to store your data.
-Consult which are the different storage systems your institution is using and how you can back up data correctly.
-You can either consider using cloud storage if your data protection allows it or you can consider encrypting your data before storage.
+Consult what the different storage systems of your institution are and how you can back up data correctly.
+You can either consider using cloud storage if your data protection allows it or encrypting your data before storage (ensure keep the decryption password safely!).

 At the same time, organising data in a meaningful and FAIR way may be challenging, especially at the beginning of new projects where we are not fully sure of all the intermediate files.
-You should use a clear folder structure to ensure you can find your files.
+You should use a clear folder structure to ensure you can find your files; ideally not one you make up yourself but based on consensus with your colleagues, institute or research community.

-In the following paragraphs, we divided our recommendations depending on which kind of neuroscience data you are mainly working with brain imaging (MRI, PET, EEG, MEG), cognitive, behavioural, cellular, histological, or molecular data.
+In the following paragraphs, we divided our recommendations depending on which kind of neuroscience data you are working with: brain imaging (MRI, PET, EEG, MEG), cognitive, behavioural, cellular, histological, or molecular data.

 Brain Imaging Data Standards

 Brain Imaging Data Standards (BIDS) is a community-driven consensus on how to organise and share data obtained in neuroimaging experiments (everybody can become part of the community).
-Lack of consensus led to time wasted on rearranging data or rewriting scripts in a certain way.
+Lack of consensus led to time wasted on rearranging data or rewriting scripts to fit the data structure.
 More information about the guidelines and specifications can be found at [BIDS webpage] (https://bids.neuroimaging.io/).

 BIDS project folder structure

 Briefly, each project has a main folder containing a sourcedata, rawdata and derivatives folder, where different types of data will be stored.
-Sourcedata is meant to be for data before any kind of conversion, reconstruction and/or harmonisation, rawdata is expected to contain the data converted to NIFTI and JSON format, and finally, derivatives should contain all the files derived from your analysis.
+Sourcedata is meant to be for data before any kind of conversion, reconstruction and/or harmonisation (i.e. DICOM), rawdata is expected to contain the data converted to NIFTI and JSON format, and finally, derivatives should contain all the files derived from your analysis.

-Figure 3.1 - Structure of the project folder organised according to BIDS format.
+Figure 3.1 - (a) Structure of the project folder organised according to BIDS format. (b) Different modalities specifications.
 Image from [1].

 Inside sourcedata and rawdata, we should have a folder for each subject of the study named sub-SUBID, where SUBID is the code or identifier of that particular participant, and a tsv file containing the information of our dataset.
 Inside the subject folder, it is expected to have a subfolder per session in case of longitudinal data.
 We would recommend adding a session folder even in cross-sectional studies.
 You never know if it will be longitudinal later on!
 Inside the session (if it exists) or the subject folder, we should have a subfolder for each modality i.e. anat, func, dwi, etc., containing anatomical, functional, diffusion or other type of data respectively.
 See more information about the specifications of different modalities.